keystonejs/keystone/docs/guides/prisma.md

 title: Using Keystone with Prisma
 [meta]-->

-# Prisma
+# Using Keystone with Prisma

-> Warning: The Prisma adapter uses Prisma Migration, which is currently [considered experimental](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-migrate).
+> Warning: The Prisma adapter uses Prisma Migrate, which is currently [considered experimental](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-migrate).
 We do not recommend using the Prisma adapter for production systems yet.

-In this guide we'll walk you through to steps to create a new project using Keystone and Prisma, automatically run a migration when changing your Keystone schema, and use the prisma client in directly in a custom query.
+In this guide we'll walk you through the steps to create a new project using Keystone and Prisma, automatically run a migration when changing your Keystone schema, and use the prisma client directly in a custom query.

 ## Create a new app

 We'll start by creating a new Keystone application using `yarn create`.
-Run the following command, and select `PostgreSQL` as your database type, and the `Todo` application as your starter project.
+Run the following command and select `PostgreSQL` as your database type and the `Todo` application as your starter project.

 ```
 yarn create keystone-app my-app